 Those who observe the fast must break it after sunrise the next day of Ekadashi.
 It is to be noted that one should break the fast (Parana) within Dwadashi Tithi.
 Another important consideration is that one must not break the fast during Hari Vasara which is the fourth duration of Dwadashi.
 The best time to break the fast is pratah Kala (morning).

-Observing fast on Mohini Ekadasi absolves sins and all sufferings.
-Legend has it that Lord Shri Ram had observed Mohini Ekadasi when He was told about the merits of this Ekadasi by Sage Vasishtha.
+Observing fast on Varunithi Ekadasi absolves sins and all sufferings.
+Legend has it that Lord Shri Ram had observed Varunithi Ekadasi when He was told about the merits of this Ekadasi by Sage Vasishtha.
 This Ekadasi also removes the veil from the illusions which attach us to the material existence.

 The ancient text has Lord Krishna explaining to Yudhisthira about the importance where the Lord has said it is greater than all sacrifices or charity to the needy or the sacrifice of Horses (Ashvamedha) or even seeing Lord Vishnu Himself.
 It is said that one who observes fast on this day, adhering to the rules, will be liberated and get a place in Lord Vishnu's abode.